 - If drinking significant amounts of soda (and caffeine), the adrenal gland can become exhausted in children’s bodies.

-The high levels of sugar in soda can lead to blood disorders including diabetes
+The high levels of sugar can lead to blood disorders including diabetes

-- If it is a diet soda, aspartame is a culprit too!
+- If it is a diet, aspartame is a culprit too!

 - Traces of MSG that is toxic to the brain